TU-Wien-dataLAB/aqueduct/docs/user-guide/teams.md

 Below the service accounts list, you’ll see the team members.
 Each member has a tag indicating their permissions (User, Team-Admin, Org-Admin, or Admin).
 If you are a Team-Admin, you can promote standard users to Team-Admin.
 If you do not have any service accounts, you can be removed from the team.

-If you are not part of a team, you can be added using the "Add Users to Team" function.
+If a user is not part of a team, they can be added using the "Add Users to Team" function.
 Any user in the organization can be added to a team.